 Flomax is now becoming an essential part of the treatment in cases of kidney stones.
-However, despite being commonly prescribed, it can have a number of severe side effects that patients should be made aware of.
+However, despite being commonly prescribed, it can have severe side effects that patients should know.

 Flomax has the potential to interfere with a large number of medications to include warfarin and vasodilators.
 Therefore, it is imperative to speak with your doctor about any current medications you may be taking.

-Flomax is known to induce relaxation of the smooth muscle in the urinary tract.
+We know Flomax can induce relaxation of the smooth muscle in the urinary tract.
 It may also reduce the effect of entrapment that often leads to urinary obstruction in cases of kidney stones.

-Guidelines for the management of stones indicates that alpha-blockers may be beneficial for stones that are less than 10mm.
-However, some research has concluded that tamsulosin was not effective in increasing the passage time for stones less than 9mm when compared with placebo.
+Guidelines for the management of stones indicate that alpha-blockers may be beneficial for stones that are less than 10mm.
+However, some research concludes that tamsulosin was not effective in increasing the passage time for stones less than 9mm in comparison to placebo.

 Before taking Flomax, discuss both the benefits and the drawbacks of this medication with your doctor.
 Depending on the size of your kidney stones, it can be an effective treatment.
 But for smaller stones, dietary changes and reduce sodium intake may speed up the passing of kidney stones.